isomerpages/tp-virtualcampus/_events/Sports/POLITE Games (AY2024 & 2025).md

 ---
 <h3><strong>Polytechnic-ITE Games (AY2023/24)</strong></h3>
 <p>[Insert eDM here]</p>
-<p>Hey #TPFAM!
-Get ready for some adrenaline-pumping action as we cheer on
-our Team Temasek athletes, who are standing tall, playing hard, and giving their all for TP in the annual Polytechnic-ITE (POL-ITE) Games!</p>
 <p>The heat is on!
+Get ready for some adrenaline-pumping action as we cheer
+for our Team Temasek athletes, who are standing tall, playing hard, and giving their all for TP in the annual Polytechnic-ITE (POL-ITE) Games!</p>
-This season, let’s rally behind our sporting warriors
+<p>This season, let’s rally behind our sporting warriors as they vie for
-as they vie for glory at the POL-ITE Games 2024.
+glory at the POL-ITE Games 2024.
 Your cheers will fuel their aspirations, your passion will uplift their spirits, and together we will forge a path towards pride and excellence in this annual showdown!</p>
 <p>Keen to soak up the electrifying atmosphere in person?
 Come support Team
-Temasek and witness the thrilling action live in TP and across various venues in the other Institutes of Higher Learning<strong>. </strong>Stay tuned here for updates on the epic battles and exciting matchups for the different sports in the coming weeks.</p>
+Temasek and witness the thrilling action live in TP and across various venues in the Institutes of Higher Learning<strong>. </strong>Stay tuned here for updates on the epic battles and exciting matchups for the different sports in the coming weeks.</p>
 <p>One spirit, one dream, one team.
 Let’s unite and make TP truly a home
 of champions!</p>
 <hr>